Top 5 challenges of building a medical content strategy

 Who is my target audience?

-For instance, when it comes to doctors, you may consider including knowledge about the drug's mechanism of action and side effects.
+For instance, when it comes to doctors, you may consider including information about the drug's mechanism of action and side effects.
 In the case of patients, you should focus on applying an ultimately reader-friendly style that makes them more familiar with the health-related topic you’re introducing.

 As a result, your content will reinforce the solutions you're offering and strengthen the relationship between you and your targeted audience.